 - Application Vitae, describing the applicant's educational and experiential background.
 Include information about the following: education, certification/licensure, work experience, clinical leadership, community/organizational involvement, scholarship/research, and honors/awards.

 - Evidence of current registered nurse licensure in at least one state of the United States.
 Upon admission, students will need to meet additional licensure and participation requirements.
 Please see the section regarding enrollment in nursing courses for more information.

 - For post-master's DNP applicants only: Documentation of faculty-supervised practicum hours completed in the master's in nursing program.

 - An informational on-campus or telephone interview with a School of Nursing representative.
 To schedule an appointment, call 913-588-1619.

 - Admission decisions are finalized approximately eight weeks after the application deadline.
-All applicants are then notified of their admission status with mailed letters from the Associate Dean for Student Affairs.
+All applicants are then notified of their admission status with mailed letters from the Associate Dean for Student Affairs and Enrollment Management.